openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        Possible values:

-        A list of zero or more interface names, or the word 'all'.
+       * A list of zero or more interface names, or the word 'all'.

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``console_topic`` = ``console``